Max9545/tictactoeV.2/README.md

 ## Usage
 * X is the first player to go
 * Click a box to fill it with your player token
-* The second player has a O for a token
+* The second player has an O for a token
 * If either player gets three in a row, column, or diagonally then that player has a win added to their win count
-* The game will automatically restart after a win or a draw
+* The game will automatically restart two seconds after a win or a draw
 * Win counts are updated as games are played and persist if the page is reloaded
 * Whose turn it is is displayed at the top of the page